Independent Study Project guidelines

 Select an appropriate amount of references for your ISP, so that the research is well founded, more is better than less.
 Although no clear numbers as to how many sources should be used can be given, it is vital that the paper is not based upon a few works only.
 When in doubt, please contact your supervisors with your list of references as early as possible.

 All works cited in the text should appear on the list of references.
 Works that are not cited should not be listed in the bibliography.
 It is important that quotations in the text, and information in the bibliography are formatted to the appropriate academic standard.
-Please see the referencing guidelines issued by the Learning and Teaching Unit.
+Please see the referencing guidelines issued by Learning and Teaching Development.

 Usage of foreign language sources